easement/SMScavenger/README.md

    - Database connection
 3. Deploy the webhook
 4. Add clues to your database
-5. Point your Twilio number’s webhook to your server
+5. Point your Twilio number's webhook to your server
 6. Text `START` to begin!

 ---